MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ### Recommended Computer for Controlling the Pneumatics Device
 [Arduino](http://www.arduino.cc/), [Industruino](https://industruino.com), and [Processing](http://processing.org/) are all cross-platform hardware and software systems, making them super awesome! **As such, this setup works well with Linux, MacOS, and Windows computer systems.**

 To use this equipment you will need a tethered computer and display for live control of the pneumatic system.
 This could be a computer laptop, or even a very simple and low cost single board computer such as a [Raspberry Pi](https://www.raspberrypi.org/).
-Setting up and configuring a Raspberry Pi is outside the scope of this README, but if you're interested, we direct you to the [Rice Bioe 421/521 Microcontroller Applications](https://github.com/jmil/Bioe421_521-MicrocontrollerApplications) class; all the labs are available online and Lab 01 gets you going configuring a Raspberry Pi and getting it on the Internet and installing Arduino software.
+Setting up and configuring a Raspberry Pi is outside the scope of this README, but if you're interested, we direct you to the [Rice Bioe 421/521 Microcontroller Applications](https://github.com/jmil/Bioe421_521-MicrocontrollerApplications) class; all the labs are available online and Lab 01 gets you going configuring a Raspberry Pi and getting it on the Internet and installing Arduino software.file:///D:/Desktop/MillerLab/Pneumatics%20Github/OpenSourcePneumaticSystem/PicsVids/Linux-PneumaticInstall/BlinkCodeWorks.png

 ##Software Installation Instructions
 ###Uploading Firmware to Industruino